EliCohen/legal/mystocky/privacy-policy.md

 - Language and locale settings
 - Feature usage (e.g., how often you use the scanner, how many items you add)
 - Error logs and diagnostic information

+This diagnostic and usage information is processed locally on your device or through Apple's aggregated, non-identifying reporting.
+We do **not** use third-party analytics services that profile you (see Section 11).

 **Camera Access**
 - The App requests permission to access your device's camera for barcode scanning and taking photos